SushantSangle/_DWM_Suckless/README.md

-dwm - dynamic window manager
+# dwm - dynamic window manager
 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.
+This is my customized version of the original dwm provided by [suckess.org](https://dwm.suckless.org/)

-Requirements
+### Requirements
 ------------
-In order to build dwm you need the Xlib header files.
+- In order to build dwm you need the Xlib header files.
+- If you want Colored emoji support you must install lbxft-bgrafrom AUR if you are using any arch based distro or install the equivalent dependency for your distro.

 Installation
 ------------